Agent Mode

 LinkedIn caps you at 25 connection requests per sender per day.
 That cap is the most expensive resource in the system.
 Sending one to someone who is obviously not in your ICP — the wrong title, the wrong company size, the wrong region — is a waste of a slot you cannot get back.

-Before any campaign action fires, the brain reads the lead's profile against your ICP brief.
+Before any campaign action fires, Pilot reads the lead's profile against your ICP brief.
 It returns a fit score, the reasoning behind the score, and a recommended action: send, skip, or flag for review.
 Bad-fit leads never reach the queue.
 Edge cases get human eyes.

 • Scores every lead against the campaign's stored ICP brief